5 Best Types of Fencing for Horse Farms

 Wooden fencing.
 Photo by Leslie Potter

 Highly visible and strong, wood fences can be expensive to install and can require a lot of maintenance.
-Weather and horse teeth can take a toll on even the most well-constructed board fence, necessitating regular repair and replacement of boards.
+Weather and teeth can take a toll on even the most well-constructed board fence, necessitating regular repair and replacement of boards.

 Horse-Safe Wire Fencing

-V-mesh wire fencing on a horse farm
+V-mesh wire on a farm

 V-mesh wire fencing with a wooden top board for visibility (foreground).
 Photo by Leslie Potter

-Woven wire is one of the more inexpensive options for fencing, though it is recommended that the visibility of this fence be improved by using a top board or electrified tape at the top.
+Woven wire is one of the more inexpensive options for horse fencing, though it is recommended that the visibility of this fence be improved by using a top board or electrified tape at the top.
 This will also discourage horses from leaning on the fence.

-Smooth wire fences, though inexpensive to construct, are some of the most difficult fences for horses to see; because of this, smooth wire used for horse pastures is usually coated with white PVC and used with some sort of electric (either tape or a hot strand) to keep horses from leaning on it.
+Smooth wire fences, though inexpensive to construct, are some of the most difficult fences for horses to see; because of this, smooth wire used for horse pastures is usually coated with white PVC and used with some sort of electric (either tape or a hot strand) to keep them from leaning on it.

 PVC Fencing